 Walk into any large tack store and you will be amazed at how many quick-fixes, big bits and gadgets are available.
 The problem is that some of them can be downright inhumane if not used properly, and yet none of them come with manuals.

-“People see these gadgets, then they see someone of status using one and they think, ‘that’s their secret,’ and they go out and buy one,” says trainer Stephen Stephens, owner of Riverside Ranch in Texas.
+“People see these gadgets, then they see someone of status using one and they think, ‘that’s their secret,’ and they go out and buy one,” says trainer Stephen.
 “But if you go to a bigger bit, you are just going to scare your horse.”

 The person with the biggest bit rarely wins.
 “When it all comes down to it, when you have to take all the gadgets off and walk into the show pen, the horse that has had the least gadgets used on him is going to be the most comfortable,” Stephen says.
 “The horse that has had the most gadgets and then all of a sudden is set free won’t know what to do.”